Unpaid IRS & State Tax Debts

 Back Taxes from Unfiled Tax Returns

 Third, back taxes can occur even if a taxpayer does not file a tax return.
-If a taxpayer fail to file a tax return, the IRS may file a return on his or her behalf.
-These are called “substitute for returns” (“SFRs”).
+If a taxpayer fails to file a tax return, the IRS may file a return on his or her behalf.
+These are called “substitutes for returns” (“SFRs”).

 The IRS will often prepare the SFR in a light least favorable to the taxpayer.
 Often the substitute return reflects a much higher tax than what the taxpayer would have been assessed, had the taxpayer filed their own return.
 Once that tax is assessed and remains unpaid, it becomes back taxes.

 Regardless of how the back taxes are assessed, the IRS typically only has ten (10) years from the date of assessment to collect the back taxes.
 The date to which the IRS has to collect any particular taxpayer’s past due taxes for any particular tax year is called the “collection statute expiration date” or CSED.

 When the IRS or state comes to collect, you need to have a tax attorney working for you.